Welcome to the website of the Department of Statistics, Rhodes University, Grahamstown, South Africa. The Department is one of enthusiasm and energy.

 Specific information with regards to the Department of Statistics and the courses we teach can be found in the Rhodes Unveirsty Calendar and the Department of Statistics Handbook.
 Please consult the Department of Statistics Handbook as a primary source of course information, namely the course objectives, areas of learning, embedded knowledge, specific outcomes, textbooks, lecture information (lecturers, venues, times), tutorial Information (venues, times, procedure, tests), class record and class record calculation, duly performed requirements (DPR), leave of absences and student support.

-The Department of statistics mission is:
+The purpose of the Department of Statistics is:

 The Department of Mathematical Statistics was established in 1973 under the headship of Professor P. van der Watt.
 The Department was formerly part of Rhodes' Department of Applied Mathematics and Statistics.
 At the time of its establishment the Department offered 3 undergraduate courses viz Statistics, Mathematical Statistics 2 and Mathematical Statistics 3, and postgraduate courses for Honours and Masters students.